thehalvo/homeostasis/docs/php_integration.md

 ## Overview

 The PHP integration module enables Homeostasis to detect, analyze, and fix errors in PHP applications.
-It provides comprehensive error handling for standard PHP errors and framework-specific issues including Laravel, Symfony, and other PHP frameworks.
+It provides error handling for standard PHP errors and framework-specific issues including Laravel, Symfony, and other PHP frameworks.

 ## Features